garrickthurston/parallel-each/README.md

 # parallel-each
-A non-blocking, asynchronous, parallel implementation of forEach in JS
+A non-blocking, asynchronous, parallel implementation of forEach in ES6